 most situations, approve the agreement and sign an order to that effect.

-If no agreement can be reached, the court may informally confer with the attorney for the state and for the defense
+If no agreement can be reached, the court may informally confer with the attorneys for the state and the defense

-either in person or over the phone to determine an appropriate amount of bail and any appropriate conditions.
-The court will
+either in person, over the phone, or via Zoom, to determine an appropriate amount of bail and any appropriate conditions.

-first option is to file a Motion for Reduction of Bail, and set the matter for hearing at the court’s next ancillary
+The first option is to file a Motion for Reduction of Bail, and set the matter for hearing at the court’s next

-hearing date or at such other date as can be arranged through the Court Coordinator.
-This is the preferred option as all matters
+ancillary hearing date or at such other date as can be arranged through the Court Coordinator.
+This is the preferred option

-are handled in the cause number and file already pending with the District Clerk.
-The elements and burden of proof are generally
+as all matters are handled in the cause number and file already pending with the District Clerk.
+The elements and burden of

-the same as that of a habeas corpus proceeding.
-In the event the defendant is dissatisfied with the results of the Motion
+proof are generally the same as that of a habeas corpus proceeding.
+In the event the defendant is dissatisfied with the results

-other option is the filing of an Application for Writ of Habeas Corpus.
-This proceeding is an absolute right of the defendant.
+The other option is the filing of an Application for Writ of Habeas Corpus.
+This proceeding is an absolute right

-civil file be brought forward until the final disposition of the case.
-The additional expense and administration required
+file and the civil file be brought forward until the final disposition of the case.
+The additional expense and administration

-habeas corpus proceeding presents an appealable order that the interlocutory bond order does not.
-Thus, in those situations
+that the habeas corpus proceeding presents an appealable order that the interlocutory bond order does not.
+Thus, in those

-in which an appeal of the bond order is likely or is a foreseen circumstance, the defense attorney should use the habeas corpus
+situations in which an appeal of the bond order is likely or is a foreseen circumstance, the defense attorney should use the

 either of those proceedings for hearing is to be done through the Court Coordinator.